whosonfirst/go-whosonfirst-pip-v2/README.md

 _This package supersedes the [go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip) package which is no longer maintained._

+_This package is not officially deprecated yet but is in the process of being superseded by the [go-whosonfirst-spatial-*](https://github.com/whosonfirst?q=go-whosonfirst-spatial-&type=&language=) packages._

 ## Install

 You will need to have both `Go` (specifically a version of Go more recent than 1.7 so let's just assume you need [Go 1.9](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type: